knadh/dictpress/README.md

 ```

 ## Sample dictionary
-The `sample` directory shows how to setup an English-English and English-German dictionary.
+The `sample` directory shows how to setup an English-English and English-Italian dictionary.
 Copy the language configuration from `sample/sample-config.toml` to your `config.toml` and execute `sample/data.sql` on your database.

 Then try:
 ```shell